LibreQoE/LibreQoS/README.md

 * XDP's cpumap-redirect achieves higher throughput on a server with direct access to the NIC (XDP offloading possible) vs as a VM with bridges (generic XDP).
 * Working on stats feature
 ## Requirements
-* Requires kernel version 5.12 or above for physical servers, and kernel version 5.14 or above for VM.
+* v0.9: Requires kernel version 5.9 or above for physical servers, and kernel version 5.14 or above for VM.
+* v0.8: Requires kernel version 5.1 or above.

 # General Requirements
 * VM or physical server.
 Physical server will perform better and better utilize all CPU cores.